Free films at Chicago Cultural Center.

 After graduating from the University of Illinois in 1921, Cassidy worked as a secretary at the Chicago Journal of Commerce, where she moved into theater criticism.
 Her sharp, opinionated writing style made her column an important feature of the Journal.

 In 1941 she moved to the Chicago Sun and then the Chicago Tribune at the behest of publisher Robert R. McCormick.
 While at the Tribune, Cassidy wrote her “On the Aisle” commentary as well as other reviews and articles steadily 1965.

 After 1965, Cassidy wrote on a free-lance basis for the Tribune, Chicago Magazine, and other publications, and from 1968 to 1983 she hosted a weekly radio program of arts criticism on Chicago’s WFMT-FM.

 Cassidy, sometimes referred to as “Acidy Cassidy,” was an influential presence on the Chicago theater scene.
 Her writing alienated and angered some in the arts community, but her praise also promoted the careers of others, including Tennessee Williams, Lotte Lehmann, and Maria Callas.

 Cassidy fiercely supported Williams’ “The Glass Menagerie,” which premiered at Chicago’s Civic Theatre in 1944.
 She also strongly influenced the Chicago Symphony Orchestra, where her public admiration or disdain of music directors had a direct effect on the CSO’s history.

 Cassidy was married to William J. Crawford for 57 years.
 After his death in 1986, she retreated from public life and lived alone at the Drake Hotel.
 Her last published writing was for the 1990-1991 Lyric Opera program book.
 She died after a brief illness on July 21, 1996.

-Still she got a theater named after her in 1997.
-Here’s the Trib article on the dedication. ow we know!
+She got a theater named after her in 1997.
+Here’s the Trib article on the dedication. now we know!